BartNetJS/AngularWithRethinkDB/readme.md

 cd RethinkNGDemoApp

 npm i rxjs -s
 npm i @horizon/client -s
 npm i angular2-uuid -s
 npm install @angular/material @angular/cdk -s
 npm install @angular/animations -s npm install concurrently --save-dev
 ```

 > If you see an error while `ng new` is scafolding the app (e.g. 'Package install failed, see above.'), then run `yarn install` in the root folder of your app again.
-If it still fail, try `npm i`
+If it still fails, try `npm i`

 ### add a horizon config section to environment.ts